hachmannlab/chemml/docs/index.rst

     - Srirangaraj Setlur (UB): scientific advice
     - Venugopal Govindaraju (UB): scientific advice
     - Krishna Rajan (UB): scientific advice
-    - Aatish Pradhan (UB): Jupyter GUI developer
+    - Aatish Pradhan (UB): AutoML and Jupyter GUI developer

     - We encourage any contributions and feedback.
 Feel free to fork and make pull-request to the "development" branch.